-Desalination of seawater, using reverse osmosis technology is the most energy-efficient method.
-Extensive use is made of this technique, with four units in operation (the most recent was installed in August 2013).
+Desalination of seawater using reverse osmosis technology is the most energy-efficient method.
+Extensive use is made of this technique, with four units in operation.
+The potential for increasing production with a new unit or making improvements to existing ones is also being explored as a means of completely doing away with the use of thermal units to produce water.